|

-you did everything right but then wondered why no one was
+right but then wondered why no one was dancing the entire

-dancing the entire night?
-The DJ played decent music but you
+night?
+The DJ played decent music but you just can't figure

-just can't figure out what went wrong.
-Well worry no more,
+out what went wrong.
+Well worry no more, here is a list of

 - This is a very